 Caravan migrants cross US border

-Eight women and children have entered US territory at the San Ysidro crossing near San Diego.

-Dozens of other migrants travelling in a caravan to seek asylum in the US have been stopped at the border.
+But dozens of other migrants travelling to seek asylum in the US have been detained.

-US border officials told some 150 people, many travelling with children, that the Mexico-US border crossing near San Diego was already full.

 -